 So while our bodies are designed to detoxify, we are becoming increasingly overburdened.
 Our livers and kidneys and digestive tracts are bombarded with more stressors than ever before – stress in the form of not enough sleep, emotional stress, poor diet, not enough exercise, and an overburden of toxics.

-The truth is, even if we eat a balanced diet, exercise, and get enough sleep, our food, air and water are contaminated.
 With increased use of pesticides that affect our gut biome and environmentally-pervasive chemicals like PBDEs and organophosphates, our bodies are no longer working as well as they did a hundred years ago.
 So we’re putting more stress onto our already stressed bodies just by going about our daily lives.

 This sounds horribly depressing, but read on.
 It doesn’t have to be and it’s my mission to help you get past this in a positive way.